BarelyMiSSeD/Quake-Live-Rcon/README.md

 # Quake-Live-Rcon

 This is my attempt at making an easy to use Remote Console Program for Quake Live.
-It is for Windows 64 bit systems.
+QuakeLiveRcon_x64.zip is for Windows 64 bit systems.
+QuakeLiveRcon_x86.zip is for Windows 32 bit systems.

-Download the QuakeLiveRcon.zip and put the 2 files into the same folder.
+Download the desired QuakeLiveRcon_x**.zip and put the 2 files into the same folder.
 I put mine in my Quake Live baseq3 and made a shortcut on my desktop.

 The QuakeLiveRcon.exe is the file I made, the libzmq.dll is the communications protocol 0mq